AdobeDocs/experience-manager-65.pt-BR/help/sites-deploying/technical-requirements.md

 content-type: reference
 topic-tags: platform
 exl-id: 47529b9a-c4e5-434f-ac26-b01714ff863b
-source-git-commit: 610e37571df168bba91f2c2fe5b41e2f70ba748e
+source-git-commit: ab89683610a896e73c219c1fde4dde16dd8fbec6
 workflow-type: tm+mt
-source-wordcount: '3345'
+source-wordcount: '3358'
 ht-degree: 1%

 ---

 # Requisitos técnicos{#technical-requirements}

-O Adobe oferece suporte ao Adobe Experience Manager (AEM) nas plataformas, conforme detalhado nas seguintes informações deste documento.
+Adobe supports Adobe Experience Manager (AEM) on the platforms as detailed in the following information in this document.

-Para qualquer problema relacionado especificamente à plataforma, entre em contato com o fornecedor da plataforma.
+For any issues that are specifically related to the platform, contact the platform vendor.

 >[!NOTE]
 >